 No, it wasn’t not possible.
 As he mulled over the conversation the absurdity of it all hit him solidly.
 Sitting across from her, looking at her face, the lines of her body, of course he had wanted to show an open mind just to avoid an argument.
 But now, sitting in the blankness of his apartment, the argument didn’t make sense.
 A century of nutritional science was behind what the preppers put out, and a key foundation of the entire system was that if you could afford it you could enjoy it without consequences.
 It didn’t matter that the idea was popular, it was illogical and idiotic and undermined the freedom that they all enjoyed.

-It was just a fad, and Harry knew Karen would get over it.
+It was just a fad, and Harry knew Hannah would get over it.
 But if they were to marry then he’d need to figure out a better way to counter these arguments.
 Hell, it was more likely that the algorithm was right than he was, and he had to concede that it was probably going to happen.

 The prepper dinged to let Harry know that it was finished.
 He walked over and opened the door, removing the plate and placing it on the table.
 In the middle of the plate was a beige hotdog-shaped object smelling slightly of steamed bread, devoid of any colour.